Guide to SEO Blogging

 • Understand analytics tools

-But there’s a whole lot more around writing the content itself.
-And that’s what my SEO Guide to blogging covers.
+There’s a whole lot more around writing the content itself, which is what my Guide to SEO Blogging covers.

 How my Guide to SEO Blogging helps